 The following forms must be completed and submitted as a complete loan packet before loans may be certified by the ICC Financial Aid Office.
 First time borrowers need to submit items 1-5 below.
-Repeat borrowers (someone who has borrowed in the previous 5 years at ICC) only need to submit items 1-3.
+Repeat borrowers (someone who has borrowed in the previous 5 years at ICC) only need to submit items 1 and 2.

 - Federal Direct Stafford Loan Acceptance Form and Instructions (download and submit the correct year’s form)

 - Copy of Electronic Master Promissory Note (eMPN)